Comprehensive Summary on ‘What is FRM’?

 FRM Part 1

-• Foundations of Risk Management (20%): Understand the concept of risk, the role of the risk manager, corporate governance, and foundations of financial risk management techniques.
+- Foundations of Risk Management (20%): Understand the concept of risk, the role of the risk manager, corporate governance, and the foundations of financial risk management techniques.

-• Quantitative Analysis (20%): Probability theory, statistics, time series analysis, and regression analysis, are major areas within the purview of risk management.
+- Quantitative Analysis (20%): Probability theory, statistics, time series analysis, and regression analysis are major areas within the domain of risk management.

-• Financial Markets and Products (30%): Covers the various financial markets including equity, fixed income, derivatives, and foreign exchange.
+- Financial Markets and Products (30%): Encompasses the diverse financial markets, including equities, fixed income, derivatives, and foreign exchange.

 FRM Part 2

-Current Issues in Financial Markets (10%): Emphasises reviewing the recent trends and issues in the financial markets.
+- Current Issues in Financial Markets (10%): Promotes reviewing the recent trends and issues in the financial markets.

 The cost of pursuing an FRM certification includes registration fees, examination fees, and probable coaching fees.
 Here’s a breakdown: